 That is why I have always been in support of providing all of our children with the best possible education.
-From my time in the Florida Legislature – where I co-authored the Florida Prepaid College Program which has helped thousands of Floridians access higher education by allowing parents to lock in current tuition rates – to this Congress, I have continually worked to ensure that children have every opportunity to excel academically, so that they can excel professionally.
+From my time in the Florida Legislature – where I sponsored the legislation for the Florida Prepaid College Program which has helped thousands of Floridians access higher education by allowing parents to lock in current tuition rates – to this Congress, I have continually worked to ensure that children have every opportunity to excel academically, so that they can excel professionally.

 I have voted for legislation that encourages choice, innovation, and excellence in education, empowering parents to have more say in where their children receive their education.
 I have voted to increase the availability of Pell Grants and to raise the Stafford federal student loan limits – both of which are critical to helping our students continue their scholastic endeavors – and I have voted to repeal burdensome regulations on institutions of higher education that add unnecessary costs on institutions and students.

 Home ownership is one of the most important goals of the American Dream.
 It is vitally important that we support efforts to ensure the markets’ future stability.
 During our economic recovery, we must work toward long-term and fiscally responsible housing policies that provide incentives for responsible homeowners.